mordvintsevmv/quantori_homework_5/readme.md

 - [X] Saving Task Items to the localStorage
 - [X] Class Components saves state of children components

+**The application was tested on a variety of devices (iOS, MacOS, Windows, Android) and browsers (Safari, Chrome, Firefox) manually.**

 **More information about the components and solutions is provided in the documentation.**

 ---